Costa Rica–Germany relations: Economic relations

 In 2024, German exports of goods to Costa Rica amounted to 416 million euros and imports from the country to 715 million euros.
 This put Costa Rica in 86th place in the ranking of Germany's trading partners.
 Of all the countries in Central America, Costa Rica is Germany's most important trading partner.
 Germany mainly imports foodstuffs from Costa Rica, such as coffee, pineapples and bananas, as well as medical technology and electronics.
 In return, Germany mainly exports mechanical, chemical and industrial products to Costa Rica.
 Tourism is also an important aspect of economic relations, with Germans increasingly discovering Costa Rica as a travel destination.
 The two countries concluded a bilateral investment protection and promotion agreement in 1998 and a double taxation agreement in 2016.
 A dedicated German-Cost Rica chamber of industry and commerce has helped to promote economic relations.
 In 2019, Costa Rica introduced dual vocational training based on the German model in some areas.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit is represented in Costa Rica and has almost 80 employees in the country.
 The KfW development bank prioritizes funding for projects in the field of renewable energies and energy efficiency in Costa Rica.

 Cultural relations

 Several German cultural institutions are represented in Costa Rica.
 The German Abitur can be obtained at the bilingual Humboldt School in San José, founded in 1912.
 There is a Goethe-Zentrum in the Costa Rican capital of San José, which became the successor to the resident Goethe-Institut in 1999.
 The Goethe Center promotes German-Costa Rican cultural relations and the German language.
 In addition, branches of the Konrad Adenauer Foundation and the Friedrich Ebert Foundation are also active in Costa Rica.
 The German Academic Exchange Service is responsible for academic exchange, providing scholarships and signing a contract with the Council of Rectors of Costa Rican Universities (CONARE) in 1994.
 The preferred joint research areas are traditionally biology, geology and chemistry, but increasingly also environmental research and tropical agricultural sciences.

-The national football teams of Costa Rica and Germany have met in the group stages of the World Cups in 2006 and 2022.
-Both matches ended in 4–2 victories for Germany.